What to know about the outstanding votes in Nevada and Arizona - KESQ

 ™ & © 2022 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Dana Bash, Annie Grayer, Kyung Lah, Christina Maxouris, Dan Merica, Gabby Orr, Manu Raju, Alex Rogers, Fredreka Schouten, Tierney Sneed, Tara Subramaniam, Gary Tuchman, Kate Sullivan, Shawna Mizelle and Aaron Pellish contributed to this report.
+CNN’s Dana Bash, Annie Grayer, Kyung Lah, Christina Maxouris, Dan Merica, Gabby Orr, Manu Raju, Alex Rogers, Fredreka Schouten, Tierney Sneed, Tara Subramaniam, Gary Tuchman, Kate Sullivan, Shawna Mizelle, Aaron Pellish and Daniel Dale contributed to this report.